portapps/portapps.github.io/src/_includes/app/infos/nextcloud.md

-Tested on Windows 7, Windows 8.1 and Windows 10.

 ### Add folder sync connection

 When you choose what you want to synchronize from Nextcloud Desktop Client, be sure to enter the following path `..\data\storage\example` to make the content portable (replace `example` with a value of your choice) :